SpecFlowOSS/SpecFlowWiki/Generate-Tests-from-MsBuild.md

 </Target>
 ```

-See example at: [[https://github.com/techtalk/SpecFlow-Examples/tree/master/BowlingKata/BowlingKata-GenateTestsFromMsBuild]] (project Bowling.SpecFlow.DynamicallyIncludedFeatureFiles)
+An example can be found at: [[here|https://github.com/techtalk/SpecFlow-Examples/tree/master/BowlingKata/BowlingKata-GenateTestsFromMsBuild]] (project Bowling.SpecFlow.DynamicallyIncludedFeatureFiles)

-It is also possible (from v1.8) to further process the generated files.
+You can also further process the generated files.
 The `TechTalk.SpecFlow.targets` file defines two targets (`BeforeUpdateFeatureFilesInProject` and `AfterUpdateFeatureFilesInProject`) that can be overridden.
-Furthermore it populates the list of generated files to the MsBuild item `@(SpecFlowGeneratedFiles)`.
+Furthermore it outputs the list of generated files for the MsBuild item `@(SpecFlowGeneratedFiles)`.

-The following example shows an overridden `AfterUpdateFeatureFilesInProject` target that moves the generated files to a separate folder.
+The following example shows an overridden `AfterUpdateFeatureFilesInProject` target that moves the generated files to a separate folder:

 ```xml
 <Target Name="AfterUpdateFeatureFilesInProject">